Class: Analytical Testing

 Defining a Physical Security Plan

 A number of regulatory requirements for record-keeping must be observed.
-The applicant will provide a copy of government-issued identification in order to verify the identities of the Licence Holder, Responsible Person, and Head of Laboratory.
+The applicant will provide a copy of government-issued identification to verify the identities of the Licence Holder, Responsible Person, and Head of Laboratory.
 They must also include a signed and completed attestation form (found on Health Canada’s website) attesting to the manner of record retention regarding inventories; distribution, sale and export; destruction; and R&D activities.
 All information and documents must be retained at the site of the Licence Holder, with the attestation signed by the Responsible Person.